Top Iraq cleric condemns deadly attacks on protesters - Journal du Cameroun

 “They must bear responsibility for maintaining security and stability, protecting peaceful protesters and their gathering places, revealing the identities of aggressors and infiltrators, and protecting the interests of citizens from the attacks of saboteurs.”

-Earlier this week, Sadr called on his supporters to ensure the reopening of schools, roads and government offices that had been shut by months of dsemonstrations.
+Sadr recently called on his supporters to ensure the reopening of schools, roads and government offices that had been shut by months of demonstrations.

-Nearly 490 people have been killed in protest-related violence since October, when rallies erupted in Baghdad and across the Shiite-majority south demanding an overhaul of the political elite.
+Some 543 Iraqis have been killed in protest-related violence since unprecedented anti-government demonstrations calling for systemic reform erupted in the capital and southern cities in October, the Iraqi Human Rights Commission said on Friday.

+Iraq’s health ministry confirmed the first protester shot dead on October 1 but was unforthcoming thereafter.
+The Commission has since repeatedly complained that authorities declined its requests for information on deaths, injuries and arrests.

+It has resumed its public reporting and on Friday shared its latest statistics with AFP, showing that 276 have been killed in Baghdad alone since the start of October.

+Seventeen members of the security forces are among the dead nationwide, according to the updated list.
+The remaining are all protesters or activists, including 22 who were assassinated.

-Security forces responded with tear gas, live rounds and even machine gun fire, which Sistani had condemned in previous sermons.
+Many were killed by tear gas canisters, live rounds and even machine gun fire, which Sistani had condemned in previous sermons.

+Up to 30,000 more have been wounded during the rallies, according to medical sources.

+Iraq’s government has repeatedly denied its security forces are shooting at protesters.

-This week, demonstrators said they faced a new threat from supporters of Sadr, who initally backed the protest movement but then threw his support behind the nomination of Mohammad Allawi as Iraq’s new prime minister last weekend.
+This week, demonstrators said they faced a new threat — from supporters of Sadr, who initially backed the protest movement but then threw his support behind the nomination of Mohammad Allawi as Iraq’s new prime minister last weekend.

 Most protesters rejected two-time communications minister Allawi as too close to the political elite they had been demonstrating against for months.